-A hardware reset of the Internet Camera may be required if the Installation Wizard cannot find the camera.
-To accomplish this reset, lightly insert a paper clip (or a similar sized tool) into the reset hole on the back of the camera (see page 6 for the location of the reset hole).
-The LED on the front of the camera will begin blinking orange.
+A hardware reset of the Internet Camera is now required to allow the IP Installer program to configure the camera correctly.
+To accomplish this reset, lightly insert a paper clip (or a similar sized tool) into the reset hole on the back of the camera (see page 126 for the location of the reset button.)
+The LED on the front of the camera will begin blinking red and green.
 When it stops the blinking cycle continue to hold in the reset button until a second cycle of blinking red and green lights indicates a second reset cycle has completed.
 This will take approximately 5-7 seconds.